Connections-Business-Directory/Hours/README.txt

 == Changelog ==

+= 1.2 08/19/2020 =
+* TWEAK: Add a few additional styles for the add/remove period buttons to help prevent themes/plugins from breaking their display.
+* OTHER: Bump copyright year.
+* OTHER: Bump "Tested up to:" to version 5.5.
+* OTHER: Bump "Requires PHP:" to version 5.6.20.
+* OTHER: Bump "Requires at least:" to version 5.0.
+* OTHER: Update URL from http to https.
+* OTHER: Update minified files.

 = 1.1 10/16/2018 =
 * TWEAK: Remove use of `create_function()` to register the widget.
 * TWEAK: Restructure code to more closely match the addons so it is more consistent.